-The date for the July Wayne SWCD Board Meeting has been moved to Monday, July 13 at 8:30 a.m. and will be held via Zoom Meeting.
-If you are interested in attending the July board meeting via Zoom, please contact our office at 330-263-5376.
+The April Wayne SWCD Board Meeting will be Tuesday, April 13, 2021 at 8:00 a.m. and will be held via Zoom Meeting.
+If you are interested in attending the board meeting via Zoom, please contact our office at 330-263-5376.
 We will need your email address to send you a link to attend the meeting.

 The Wayne SWCD is a political subdivision of the State of Ohio, Ohio Department of Agriculture, Division of Soil and Water Conservation.
 Each one of Ohio's 88 counties has a local office.
 The Wayne SWCD was established by local election of the populace in 1947.

 MISSION: The mission of the Wayne Soil and Water Conservation District is to protect, restore, enhance, and promote the wise use of natural resources.
 This will be achieved through the development of projects, technical assistance, education of the public, the cooperation of landowners/users, and through coordination with our partner agencies.